bartas93/Angular4-Lost-Found-Office/README.md

+Used Technologies: Angular material

+App working with back-end: https://github.com/bartas93/Spring-Backend-for-Lost-found-office

-Learning app - Angular4
+Learning app - Task was:

-Task was:

 System is intended to 'Lost and Found Items' organization.
 Only admin role exists Consists of 3 pages: 'Items Lost', 'Items Found' and 'Wishlists'.